The Damietta Protein Design Toolkit

 image

-The job log, input and output could be viewed in the respective tabs.
-The resulting design models are sorted by the average energy per residue (\(\Delta\)Gtotal).
-The broken-down energy terms are also shown.
-These are the backbone conformation (\(\Delta\)Gpp), side chain conformation (\(\Delta\)Gk), Lennard-Jones interactions (\(\Delta\)GLJ), solvation (\(\Delta\)Gsolv), and electrostatic interactions (\(\Delta\)Gelec) energies.
 Expanding the details button shows the per-residue energy values.
 The user can also download the results archive by clicking the respective button.
 The archive contains a job input in JSON format, a job log, the resulting design models, their FASTA sequences, and a summary table in CSV format.
 The FASTA file includes 1) the initial input PDB sequence as “wild type” sequence, 2) the last run’s “input” sequence, and 3) the sequences of the resulting designs from the last run.
+The “Show PDB” button allows the user to visualize and evaluate the introduced mutations in the structure/sequence viewer.
+The user can further use the selected model for another job (as specified in the tools panel).

 image